A general approach to enhance slope limiters on non-uniform rectilinear grids: Enhanced limiter functions

 A sample curve calculated with $k=3$ is plotted in Figure~\ref{fg:sec_math_sweby_modf}.
 And clearly, if $A=B=1$, Eq.~(\ref{eq:sec_lim_vanleer_k}) is satisfied by $k=1$, in which case the enhanced limiter Eq.~(\ref{eq:sec_lim_vanleer}) reduces to the conventional {\it van Leer} limiter.

 {\bf Remark:} This particular limiter can be used as a good example to show that, the issue raised in this paper cannot always be resolved by choosing a different smoothness monitor and at the same time applying the conventional limiter function.
-See the proof in Appendix~\ref{app:vanLeer}.
+For example, see next section and Appendix~\ref{app:vanleer}.

-\subsection{Enhanced van Albada limiter}
+\subsection{Enhanced {\it \textbf{van Albada}} limiter}

-The {\it van Albada} limiter $\phi^{\it van\ Albada}$ is sometimes preferred over $\phi^{\it van\ Leer}$ since the former is less restrictive in certain regions of $\theta$.
-The enhanced {\it van Albada} limiter proposed here remains a smooth function of the smoothness monitor, and is based on the following inequality
+The enhanced {\it van Albada} limiter proposed here is a smooth function of the smoothness monitor, and it is based on the inequality $\lim_{k\to\infty}(k-1)^{k-1}/k^k=0$.
+Thus given $A$ and $B$ satisfying (\ref{eq:sec_math_a_b}), there always exists $k$ such that